LayersOnSoo/soon-id/README.md

 ## Introduction

-This module analyzes the on-chain footprint of Solana wallet accounts to derive a credibility score based on various criteria such as transaction history, token balances, smart contract interactions, and staking activities.
+This module analyzes the on-chain footprint of wallet accounts on the SooNetwork to derive a credibility score based on various criteria such as transaction history, token balances, smart contract interactions, and staking activities.

 ## Demo